Sara Underwood Bares Her Booty In Beach Snap

 “My favorite truck in the whole world!!” wrote a follower.

 The truck happened to be the couple’s home as they traveled across the country not too long ago.
-Underwood said in the post’s comments that she and Witzling started their journey with the truck in Boston, adding that they have been “all over” the United States before landing on the west coast.
+Underwood said in the post’s comments that she and Witzling started their journey with the truck in Boston, adding that they have been “all over” the United States before landing on the West Coast.

-The small cabin on the truck is a sample of the couple’s project, called Cabinland.
+The small cabin on the truck is a sample of the couple’s project called Cabinland.
 They are looking to purchase a piece of forested property in the Pacific Northwest and build several tiny cabins on it.
 They have already constructed a couple of the cabins, and Underwood has shared some of them on her Instagram page.

 Witzling said that he takes his inspiration for building the off-grid cabins from “cabins of the past, from the world of fantasy both in movies and books, and in that childlike part of my imagination that I’m continually trying to preserve,” reported Dwell magazine.

-The couple have a YouTube channel called Cabilnand, where they keep viewers updated with what they are doing.
+The couple has a YouTube channel called Cabinland, where they keep viewers updated with what they are doing.